spyder-ide/spyder-docs/doc/ipythonconsole.rst

 |

-When :guilabel:`Connect to an existing kernel` is selected, Spyder prompts for the connection details:
+When :guilabel:`Connect to an existing kernel` is selected, Spyder prompts for the connection information.
+If connecting to a remote kernel over ``ssh``, make sure to check the appropriate box and enter the required credentials in the listed fields.

 .. image:: images/console/console_dialog_connect.png
    :align: center
    :alt: Connect to kernel dialog, requesting path and connection details

 |

+For more technical details about connecting to remote ``IPython`` kernels, see the `Connecting to a remote kernel`_ page in the IPython Cookbook.

+.. _Connecting to a remote kernel: https://github.com/ipython/ipython/wiki/Cookbook:-Connecting-to-a-remote-kernel-via-ssh

 ==================